Erotemic/sm64-random-assets/README.rst

 .. code:: bash

-   pip install kwimage
-   pip install python-opencv-headless
-   pip install ubelt numpy
+   pip install kwimage opencv-python-headless ubelt numpy

 This has only been tested for building the US variant, and only on Linux.